 Who Can Benefit from the HMRC £1,000 Annual Trading Allowance

-Everyone is entitled to make a claim for the Trading Allowance and it will really suit people who:
+Everyone is entitled to make a claim for the HMRC £1,000 Trading Allowance and it really suits anyone who is:

 - Those who make a small amount of money from things like eBay, Etsy, Babysitting, Gardening, Blogging.